 In a year of such struggle and suffering how strange to celebrate the Kingship of Christ.
 And yet if we can understand that the suffering servant is sovereign and will be our judge we may find hope and life in some of the dark and dismal situations we find ourselves and our world in.
-(RCL Matthew 25:31-46)
+(Christ the King.
+Matthew 25:31-46)

 Many of us have some reservations about the language of kingship in any area of life including a discomfort with that title for Jesus.
 Others of us have great joy in proclaiming the risen Christ as the sovereign ruler of all.
 And so as we prepare to celebrate Christ as King we proclaim and struggle to understand that the Jesus who we celebrate week by week as broken for us, and who soon we will celebrate as human infant so tender and mild, is also the Lord of all things, places and time.

 It is a huge claim – that the one who was fully human, who did not abhor the virgin’s womb, nor avoid the cup of suffering unto death, both is and will be the Lord of all.
 That just as we try to comprehend that the one who was fully human was also fully divine we are saying that the one who was humble and who sort out the lost and the least is also the one who will judge all.
 We need to be careful to not be claiming that our Jesus is better than your Jesus.
 Ridiculous of course.
 And yet that is what we do when we think judgement is about dogma and belief.
 For our gospel reading uncompromisingly says this week that come judgement it is our actions and relationships which will be judged not our theology or high morals.